-Levest is a combined oral contraceptive pill that prevents unwanted pregnancies.
-It is one of the most effective types of contraception, and very easy to use.
-Levest is a kind of hormonal contraception known as "the pill."
-Its technical name is the combined oral contraceptive pill.
+Levest is a combined contraceptive pill that prevents unwanted pregnancies.
+It is one of the most effective forms of contraception and is very easy to use.

-As a combined oral contraceptive Levest contains synthetic versions of progesterone and oestrogen, two sex hormones that are produced by the human body.
+As a combined pill, Levest contains synthetic versions of progesterone (levonorgestrel) and oestrogen (ethinylestradiol) - these are two sex hormones naturally produced by your body.

-Under normal menstruation patterns, the sex hormones cause the body to release an egg from the ovaries each month.
-They also make the body prepare the lining of the womb for a potential pregnancy.
-If this egg hasn't been fertilised at the end of each month, hormone levels fall and the womb is shed as a period.
+They also prepare the lining of the womb for a potential pregnancy.
+If an egg hasn't been fertilised at the end of each month, hormone levels fall and the lining is shed as a period.

 The hormones also make the mucus at the neck of the womb become thicker, making it harder for sperm to enter the womb and reach an egg.
 They also change the womb lining to make it less likely that a fertilized egg will implant there.

-Levest is an example of a monophasic pill, which means that each tablet contains the same amount of hormones.
-The recommended dose is to take one tablet every day for 21 days, before a seven-day break.
+Levest is a monophasic pill, meaning each tablet contains the same amount of hormones.

-Anyone who forgets to take a pill at the regular time should take one as soon as they remember.
-If that is longer than 24 hours after the regular time, it counts as a missed pill.
+If you forget to take a dose, take it as soon as you remember.
+If you are more than 24 hours late at taking a dose, it counts as a missed pill.

-After a missed pill you should take a tablet as soon as possible, even if that means two tablets at the same time.
+After missing a pill, you should take a tablet as soon as possible, even if that means two tablets at the same time.
 Continue to take the rest of the pack as normal.

-If two or more pills are forgotten, take them as soon as possible even if it means taking two at once.
+If two or more doses are forgotten, take them as soon as possible even if it means taking two at once.
 Continue to take the rest of the pack as instructed.
-It’s important to also use another method of contraception during the next seven days, as there will be no protection from pregnancy.
-This may include condoms.

 Vomiting within two hours of taking your pill means that it might not have been properly absorbed into the bloodstream.
-Take another pill as soon as you feel like you can and continue according to your schedule.
-In this case you are most likely still protected from pregnancy.
+You should take another pill as soon as possible.

-If you are vomiting for over 24 hours it may make the pill less effective.
-Keep taking your pill according to the schedule, but treat each day as if you have forgotten to take a tablet.
-Refer to the instructions in the section “What to do if a pill was forgotten.”
+If you are vomiting for over 24 hours, it may make the pill less effective.
+Keep taking doses according to the schedule, but treat each day as if you have forgotten to take a tablet.
+Refer to the instructions in the patient leaflet.

 Whenever you start to take new medication, you should tell your doctor about any other medicines you take already.
 This includes herbal medicines and over-the-counter medicines.

 The emergency contraceptive ulipristal (Ellaone) can make the pill less effective.
-If you use ellaOne while you are using Levest, make sure to use an additional method of contraception for 14 days after.
+If you use ellaOne while you are using Levest, make sure to use an additional method of contraception.

 Patients with epilepsy who use lamotrigine to treat the condition should be aware that Levest can reduce its effectiveness in preventing seizures.

-Once approved, your details will remain on your profile, making reordering even faster.
-We offer free delivery across the UK.
+Once your consultation is approved, your details will remain on your profile, making reordering even faster.
+All orders include next-day delivery.